Who will win today Big Bash match: Who is expected to win Brisbane Heat vs Sydney Sixers BBL 11 match? - The SportsRush

 Brisbane Heat vs Sydney Sixers: The SportsRush brings you the analysis and match-prediction of the Big Bash League game.

-Brisbane Heat will lock horns against Sydney Sixers in the 34th game of the ongoing BBL11.
+Brisbane Heat will lock horns against Sydney Sixers in the 36th game of the ongoing BBL11.
 The match will be played at the Metricon Stadium in Gold Coast.
-Brisbane Heat have won three of their eight games, whereas the Sixers have won six of their eight.
+Brisbane Heat have won three of their eight games, whereas the Sixers have won six of their nine.
 The game will be live on Sony Six from 1:45 PM IST.
+This game was postponed from 4th January 2022 to 5th January 2022 due to reported Covid cases in Brisbane camp.

 Who will win today Big Bash match: Brisbane Heat vs Sydney Sixers